Non-lead fishing tackle: Effective and safe for wildlife

 Look for weights, sinkers, and jigs made without lead

-See the manufacturer's directory linked at right to find non-toxic fishing tackle.
+See our manufacturer's directory to find non-toxic fishing tackle.

 The dangers of lead poisoning

 A bird with lead poisoning will have physical and behavioral changes, including loss of balance, gasping, tremors, and impaired ability to fly.
 The weakened bird is more vulnerable to predators, or it may have trouble feeding, mating, nesting, and caring for its young.
 It becomes emaciated and often dies within two to three weeks after eating the lead.

 More lead-protection tips for anglers

 - Never throw old fishing gear into the water or shore.
 Discard old lead sinkers and jigs at your local household hazardous waste collection site.

 - Never put a lead sinker in your mouth or bite down on slip shot — use a pair of pliers instead!

 - Always wash your hands thoroughly after handling lead sinkers or cleaning out your tackle box.

 - Spread the word.
 Tell other anglers about the problem, and encourage them to switch to non-lead sinkers and jigs.
 Talk to your favorite retailers and ask them to stock non-lead fishing tackle.